amitdubeyup/coding-learning-resources/full-stack/sorting.md

 - O(1) - In-place sorting

 ### Approach
+Selection Sort is an in-place comparison sorting algorithm that divides the input list into two parts: a sorted sublist at the beginning and an unsorted sublist at the end.
+It solves the sorting problem by repeatedly finding the minimum element from the unsorted portion and moving it to the end of the sorted portion.
+This algorithm is called "selection" sort because it repeatedly selects the smallest (or largest) element from the unsorted portion and places it at the beginning of the sorted portion.

+**Detailed Step-by-Step Approach:**
-1. Divide the array into sorted and unsorted parts.
+1. Divide the array into two parts: sorted (initially empty) and unsorted (initially the entire array).
-2. Initially, the sorted part is empty, unsorted is the whole array.
-3. Find the minimum element in the unsorted part.
+2. Find the minimum element in the unsorted portion of the array.
-4. Swap it with the first element of the unsorted part.
+3. Swap this minimum element with the first element of the unsorted portion (which becomes the last element of the sorted portion).
-5. Move the boundary between sorted and unsorted parts one element to the right.
+4. Expand the sorted portion by moving the boundary one position to the right.
-6. Repeat until the entire array is sorted.
+5. Repeat steps 2-4 until the entire array is sorted.
+6. The algorithm maintains the invariant that all elements before the current position are sorted and smaller than all elements after it.

 ### JavaScript Implementation
 ```javascript